thedruz/WPN-XM/CONTRIBUTING.md

 In fact, there are lots of smart people out there, who can get things done, when given the right tools and support.

 To get started: simply pick an issue.

+## Code of Conduct

+Help us keep WPN-XM open and inclusive.
+Please read and follow our [Code of Conduct][conduct].

 ### Closing policy for issues and merge requests